Paradise Lost: Eve

+Eve delivers an autobiography in Book 4.

-Though Eve does love Adam she may feel suffocated by his constant presence.
-Eve feels the need to be on her own and explore her individuality.
-In Book 9 she convinces Adam to separate for a time to work in different parts of the Garden.
-In her solitude she is deceived by Satan.
-Satan in the serpent leads Eve to the forbidden tree then persuades her that he has eaten of its fruit and gained knowledge and that she should do the same.
-She is not easily persuaded to eat, but is hungry in body and in mind.
+In Book 9, Milton stages a domestic drama between Adam and Eve, which results in Eve convincing Adam to separate for a time to work in different parts of the Garden.
+This allows Satan to deceive her while she is alone.
+To tempt her to eat the forbidden fruit, Satan tells a story about how he ate it, using the language of Renaissance love poetry.
+He overcomes her reason; she eats the fruit.

 The Son of God

 The Son of God is the spirit who will become incarnate as Jesus Christ, though he is never named explicitly because he has not yet entered human form.
 Milton believed in a subordinationist doctrine of Christology that regarded the Son as secondary to the Father and as God's "great Vice-regent" (5.609).